jainam55/Linux-Server-Configuration/README.md

 ## Step 1: SSH into the AWS Lightsail Server Instance:-
 1. Download the private key and rename as udacity_key.rsa .
-2. In terminal,run  `open .ssh` which opens the local machine's Secure Shell directory and copy and paste the udacity_key.rsa from downloads folder OR `cp ~/Downloads/configkey.rsa ~/.ssh/` ( Source www.computerhope.com).
+2. In terminal,run  `open .ssh` which opens the local machine's Secure Shell directory and copy and paste the udacity_key.rsa from downloads folder OR `cp ~/Downloads/ubuntu.rsa ~/.ssh/` ( Source www.computerhope.com).

-3. Open the terminal and execute     `ssh -i ~/.ssh/configkey.rsa ubuntu@18.216.108.86`.
-Where udacity_key.rsa is the private key(not posted) and `18.216.108.86` is the public IP address.
+3. Open the terminal and execute `chmod 600 ~/.ssh/ubuntu.rsa` which sets permissions for the key and then `ssh -i ~/.ssh/ubuntu.rsa ubuntu@18.220.39.244`.
+Where ubuntu.rsa is the private key(not posted) and `18.220.39.244` is the public IP address.
       * Step 3 will verify private key which is stored already in the local machine and provide access to THIS user to the server.
 4. To log into the server as `root` user, execute `sudo cp /home/ubuntu/.ssh/authorized_keys /root/.ssh/`.
 5. Either way `ubuntu` user or `root` user is fine.